-In the winter of 1896, medium and high crowned hats prevailed with large hats being particularly in vogue.
+Hat fashions for December 1896 showed that medium and high crowned hats prevailed along with large hats that were particularly in vogue.
 Flowers and foliage were seen on nearly all winter hats no matter what size and were also associated with fur.
 Birds and feathers were also another important millinery decoration at this time.
 The Delineator, a well-known fashion magazine, noted this stating:

 The young ladies’ hat was created from a gold-brown felt with the border of the brim created from a darker colored velvet.
 Velvet roses and a fan-like spray of bird wings were used to decorate it.
 Fan-like arrangements are also created from velvet, as well as velvet roses and rosettes, which were a popular decoration on many hats, although “a smart trimming for the side of a walking hat [was said to consist] of a large velvet rosette.”

 Toques were a type of hat with either a narrow brim or no brim at all and they were formed in a soft and close fitting shape.
 They were a popular millinery fashion for winter 1896 and, had, in fact, “supplanted bonnets for theatre wear.”
 Toque hats were created from a variety of materials that ranged from chinchilla to velvet.
-The toque illustrated on the left combines two colors of velvet — rust and peach — and sports a profusion of plumes on the crown.
+The toque illustrated below combines two colors of velvet — rust and peach — and sports a profusion of plumes on the crown.
 Additionally, a brilliant rectangular jet ornament is fastened on the brim.

-The ladies’ black large hat below is reminiscent of the famous hat worn by Georgina Cavendish, the Duchess of Devonshire, and painted by Gainsborough.
-Similar to “the most charming of ‘picture’ hats,” this hat is decorated with “long, waving ostrich plume[s], the invariable adornment of the Gainsborough.”
+The ladies’ black large hat below is reminiscent of the famous hat worn by Georgina Cavendish, the Duchess of Devonshire, and painted by Thomas Gainsborough.
+Similar to the most charming of “picture” hats, this hat is decorated with “long, waving ostrich plume[s], the invariable adornment of the Gainsborough.”
 Although the brim of this hat was not as large as the Gainsborough hat, it is turned against the crown at the rear and its outer edge bound with velvet.
 Velvet was also laid in its folds and a bow and fancy jet ornament used to embellish the hat, with a wispy aigrette added for height.
 Speaking of aigrettes, they were as popular at the beginning of 1896 as they were at the end of the year.
 The most popular of the aigrettes were Paradise aigrettes.
 The Delineator noted this stating of them, “[the Paradise aigrettes are] the most exquisite … and … are always added with happy effect upon hat or bonnet.”

 Another large hat that made a statement and was in vogue for winter 1896 was the violet hue young ladies’ hat shown below.
 It is a fancy chenille braid with a wide brim.
-(Chenille is the French word for caterpillar, which the fabric was said to resemble.
-Moreover, according to textile historians, chenille was first produced in the eighteenth century and believed to have originated in France where yarn was weaved — using a Leno Weave — and then cut into strips to make the chenille yarn.)
+Chenille is the French word for caterpillar, which the fabric was said to resemble.
+Moreover, according to textile historians, chenille was first produced in the eighteenth century and believed to have originated in France where yarn was weaved — using a Leno Weave — and then cut into strips to make the chenille yarn.
 The brim is bordered with black velvet and the crush crown created from miroir velvet.
 Several large, curling, black ostrich plumes are attached on the left side of the hat so that they sweep over the crown and fall at the brim.
 In addition, two thin vertical rhinestone ornaments are positioned strategically in the center of the shirred velvet to complete the hat’s garnishment.

-- The Delineator, December, 1896
+- The Delineator, December, 1896, p.
+781.

-- The New American Cyclopaedia, Volume 8, 1867
+- The New American Cyclopaedia, Volume 8, 1867, p.
+473.